-Sensor/sensor support circuit power requirements must be modest.
-Lucid dreaming requires that a sensor be continuously online which, in some cases, necessitates that the sensor be biased continuously.
+• Sensor and sensor support circuit power requirements must be modest.
+Lucid dreaming requires that a sensor be continuously active which, in some cases, necessitates that the sensor be biased continuously.
 If support circuitry (such as a filter or amplifier) is required, it must also be continuously powered.
-The power consumption of our technique when no event is occurring is the sum of the power consumptions of the wakeup circuitry, the sensor, and their associated electronics.
+The power consumption of our technique when no event is occurring is the sum of the power consumptions of the sleeping microcontroller, the wakeup circuitry, the sensor, and their associated electronics.
 Hence, as sensor power consumption increases, the benefit of the proposed technique decreases.
-Fortunately, many sensors have power consumptions that are lower than that of the fully active sensor network node.
+Fortunately, many sensors have power consumptions that are much lower than that of the fully active sensor network node.

-The geophone used in the ACM application represents an ideal sensor for use with our technique as it is completely self-powered, and produces a clean, output that does not require amplification.
-Requirements for powered sensors and/or active support circuits reduce the energy savings realized by the technique.
+The geophone used in the ACM application represents an ideal sensor for use with our technique as it is completely self-powered, and does not require amplification.
+Requirements for powered sensors or active support circuits reduce the energy savings realized by the technique.

 To maximize the power savings possible from the proposed technique, it may be necessary to add a secondary sensor that exhibits favorable power consumption and output characteristics solely for the purpose of event detection.
-For example, the ACM application, the geophone is used to detect events.
+For example, in the ACM application, the geophone is used to detect events.
 However, upon detecting an event, the system activates a second sensor with much higher power consumption to take a series of detailed measurements.

-The important implication is that it is the power consumption of sensor used for event detection, not data logging, that is critical.
-The event detection sensor need not have linearity, full-scale output, or other ideal characteristics.
-Thus, a variety of unconventional sensors, or sensors operated in unconventional manners, may be used as event detection sensors, e.g.,
+It is the power consumption of the sensor used for event detection, not data logging, that is critical.
+The event detection sensor need not respond linearly, sample at high resolution, have full-scale output, or possess other ideal characteristics.
+Thus, a variety of unconventional sensors, or sensors operating in unconventional ways, may be used as event detection sensors, e.g.,